tishamali092007/React/portfolio/README.md

 The Hero section introduces me as a BCA student and aspiring Full Stack Developer.

-It contains animated typing text and buttons for quickly accessing the Projects and Contact sections.
+It contains an animated typing effect and buttons for quickly accessing the Projects and Contact sections.

 About Section